Should You Take Portraits On Location Or In A Studio?

 Final Thoughts

 Did all of these questions help you decide?
 Do you think I missed any scenarios?
+Or do you want to start your photo session right away?
 Shoot me an email and let me know!

 The images in this post are from a studio and on-location cosplay portrait session with my friend Erin as Captain Marvel!